stardustai/docs-api/src/latest/campaign/create-campaign.md

 ---

 > [!WARNING]
-> The 'taxonomyInfo', 'taxonomyVersion' field is not used in the current version.
+> The 'taxonomyVersionName' field is not used in the current version.

 ::: request